 The second floor contains an image of Shiva.
 The hard-to-see beam on the 2nd floor features scenes from the epic Ramayana.

 The small fourth floor contains no images now; however, the people say that there was formerly a statue of Avalokitesvara.
-Such placement, perhaps, acted as an example to the harmonious blend of Hinduism and Buddhism in Nepal.
+Perhaps such placement acted as an example of the harmonious blend of Hinduism and Buddhism in Nepal.

-The steps to the first floor of the temple are narrow and small and it is not common for the first timers to hit their head while climbing down the stairs.
-From the balcony of the first floor, one could look around the Durbar Square.
-The temple is adjacent to the Patan Museum because of which one could glance at the temple from the window of the museum.
+The steps to the temple’s first floor are narrow and small, and it is not common for the first-timers to hit their head while climbing down the stairs.
+From the balcony of the first floor, one could look around Durbar Square.
+The temple is adjacent to the Patan Museum because of which one can glance at the temple from the window of the museum.
 Viewing with a binocular from the museum window would give a clear view of the idols of Lord Krishna and his consorts enshrined in the temple.

-The temple is usually opened at all times and during the festival of Krishna Janmashtami, large numbers of devotees throng at the square to offer worships to Lord Krishna.
+The temple is usually opened at all times, and during the festival of Krishna Janmashtami, large numbers of devotees throng the square to offer worship to Lord Krishna.
 The temple is beautifully decorated with colorful papers, lights, and flowers during the festival.

-People gather around the 17th century stone temple beautifully decorated and lighted singing praises of Lord Krishna waiting for the midnight hour.
-Euphoric prayers and incantations fill the air, and small oil lamps are lit as a mark of felicitation and devotion to the deity.(Last Updated On: June 23, 2020)
+People gather around the 17th-century stone temple, which is beautifully decorated and lighted, singing praises of Lord Krishna waiting for the midnight hour.
+Euphoric prayers and chants fill the air, and small oil lamps are lit as a mark of felicitation and devotion to the deity.(Last Updated On: June 6, 2022)